What does an Influential Multifamily Website Design do for a Prospective Resident?

 - Call to Action (CTA)

 These are just a few of the most important elements that work into a website design as a whole, but certainly not everything.
-The main idea is that all these elements, including the ones above, should work together to satisfy the three pieces that influence prospective residents.
+The main idea is that all these elements of website design, including the ones above, should work together to satisfy the three pieces that influence prospective multifamily residents.
 Think of it like The 3 Stooges.
 Larry, Moe and Curly all use script writing, acting, costume design, set design, improv and wit in their comedy, and their three influences make comedy and comedy makes us laugh.
 Just two of their influences doesn’t do the trick, it has to be all three.

-Impresses a Prospect Before Seeing in Person
+Impresses a Prospective Resident Before Seeing in Person

 If a prospect doesn’t like what they see online, they aren’t going to take the time to schedule a tour.
-Photos, video, listed amenities are all website elements that beautify your website.
+Photos, videos, and listed amenities are all website elements that beautify your multifamily website.
 Investing in a high-quality photographer or videographer can make your property look next level.
 Strategy is also important here.
 People don’t want to sift through 200 pictures of the same thing from different angles and watch a 20 minute video about why they should rent an apartment at your property.
 Keep it short and to the point.

 User Interface and User Experience are the two background pieces that make or break a website.
 You can have a pretty website but if it sucks to navigate, prospects have all the more reason to stop clicking around.
 All this to say, if you don’t have your stuff together online, then you more than likely don’t have your stuff together on the property.
 Prospects will take one look, and in the words of the great American Idol host, Randy Jackson, say, “It’s a no for me dawg”.

-Encourages to Take Action
+Encourages the Prospective Resident to Take Action

 Action!
 Comes in many ways for a prospect…getting in contact, scheduling a tour, or the best one, getting that John Hancock on a lease.
 If you’re a fan of baseball, getting a prospect to sign a lease feels like how Francisco Lindor feels signing a 10-year $341 million deal with the Mets…well almost.
 At this point on a website, you have done everything you can do to feed the necessary information a prospect needs.
 They say, “I like what I see, but what should I do next?”.
 This is where Call to Actions (CTA) come in.
 Visit Today!
 Apply Here!
 View our Floor plans!
 Schedule a Tour!
 Call to actions give hints of what a prospective resident should do as they complete looking around your website.
 Make them easy to find and easy to click on.